trailofbits/test-fuzz/README.md

       --manifest-path <PATH>      Path to Cargo.toml
-      --max-total-time <SECONDS>  Fuzz at most <SECONDS> of time (equivalent to -- -V <SECONDS>) --no-default-features       Do not activate the `default` feature --no-instrumentation        Compile without instrumentation (for testing build process) --no-run                    Compile, but don't fuzz
+      --max-total-time <SECONDS>  Fuzz at most <SECONDS> of time (equivalent to -- -V <SECONDS>) --no-default-features       Do not activate the `default` feature --no-run                    Compile, but don't fuzz
       --no-ui                     Disable user interface -p, --package <PACKAGE>         Package containing fuzz target --persistent                Enable persistent mode fuzzing
       --pretty                    Pretty-print debug output when displaying/replaying
       --replay <OBJECT>           Replay corpus, crashes, hangs, or work queue.
-By default, corpus uses an uninstrumented fuzz target; the others use an instrumented fuzz target.
-To replay the corpus with instrumentation, use --replay corpus-instrumented.
+By default, an uninstrumented fuzz target is used.
+To replay with instrumentation append `-instrumented` to <OBJECT>, e.g., --replay
+                                  corpus-instrumented.
       --reset                     Clear fuzzing data for one target, but leave corpus intact; to reset all targets, use --reset-all
       --resume                    Resume target's last fuzzing session